Pion-sigma meson vortices in rotating systems: Chiral fields in rotating systems

 Minimization of (\ref{chirvortengain}) yields \be N_v^{\rm rig} L_v(R_L,\nu)=N_v^{\rm rig}\pi\rho_{\pi,\Phi} \nu^2 d_z/(2\bar{\mu}\Omega) \,. \ee Setting this expression to (\ref{chirvortengain}) and using (\ref{Nn}) and (\ref{Rlat}) we obtain expression for the equilibrium energy \be \delta {\cal{E}} \simeq \rho_{\pi,\Phi} \nu \Omega \pi R^2 d_z[\ln (R_L/r_0^\lambda) -1/2] \,. \ee Minimum of $\delta {\cal{E}}$ corresponds to $\nu =1$.

-Thus, on this example we demonstrated that at the rotation frequency $\Omega >\Omega_{c1}^\lambda$ in the rotating vessel filled by a pion-sigma gas in cases described by both models 1 and 2 there may appear chiral-vortices, which at increasing $\Omega$ may form the lattice mimicking the rigid-body rotation.
+Thus, on this example we demonstrated that at the rotation frequency $\Omega >\Omega_{c1}^\lambda$ in the rotating vessel filled by a pion-sigma gas (in our case at $T=0$) in cases described by both models 1 and 2 there may appear chiral-vortices, which at increasing $\Omega$ may form the lattice mimicking the rigid-body rotation.

 {\bf About upper critical angular velocity.} With a further increase of the rotation frequency the lattice is destroyed.
 The minimal distance $R_L \sim r_0^\lambda$ at a dense packing of vortices corresponds to the number of vortices per unit area $n_v\sim 1/(\pi (r_0^\lambda)^2)$ in Eq. (\ref{Nn}) and to the maximum rotation frequency given by \be\Omega \simeq \Omega_{c2}\sim 1/[(r_0^\lambda)^2 \widetilde{m}]\,. \ee For a larger rotation frequency, $\Omega >\Omega_{c2}$, the $\Phi_{\pi,\sigma}$ vortex-state should disappear completely and the initial $\sigma =v$, $\pi_i =0$ vacuum state is restored.
 Note that for an extended rotating system the value $\Omega_{c2}R\gg 1$, however now it does not contradict to causality, since the system does not anymore rotate as a rigid body but it is separated on filaments with typical distance $\sim r_0^\lambda$ between them and $\Omega_{c2}r_0^\lambda\ll 1$.
 Note that in cold atomic gases the breakup of the lattice occurs when $\Omega$ reaches the value $\Omega_h\ll \Omega_{c2}$, cf. Ref. \cite{FischerBaym2003}, $\Omega_h \sim \Omega_{c2} \xi/R$ in our case $\xi =r_0^\lambda$, and for $\Omega>\Omega_h$ in the center of the bucket there appears a hole.